iamalexbrady/iamalexbrady.github.io/docs/_articles/we-are-curing-death.md

 We cure death when we realize this: **There is no death.**

 Historically, there has seemed to be death.
-When we unlean death, the effect is that death will cease to be apparent.
-It will cease to be a decription of reality for us.
+When we unlearn death, the effect is that death will cease to be apparent.
+It will cease to be an attribute of reality for us.

 It helps to know the principles behind how you can personally make this extraordinary realization, and to make a practice of strengthening your mind for the realization of it.